But love alone, can’t survive.

 They say love conquers all, it survives the test of time, the challenge of a temporary situation and all of the uncertainty this world can give you.
 She always saw love this way, she always believed that she, they can survive anything if they truly love each other and if they truly know how to love.
 It’s really crazy how people love so much but when asked to define love, no one can’t have the exact words to say it.
 She doesn’t know if it’s a crazy emotion or it drives people’s emotion crazy, but whatever you call it, no one can really define it.
 The search for the exact definition of love is unending.

 So why can’t love alone survive?

 Have you ever felt loved, so much love that it’s suffocating?
-A love that knows no freedom, fear, sadness and agony.
-A love which only sees love alone and happiness with it.
-A love that only sees two persons when in fact there’s billion of people out there.
+A love that knows no freedom, fear, sadness, and agony.
+A love which only sees love alone and happy with it.
+A love that only sees two persons when in fact there are billions of people out there.

-Her story was not the over used ‘you and me against the world,’ it was more like ‘me and the world against you.’
+Her story was not the overused ‘you and me against the world,’ it was more like ‘me and the world against you.’
 This is what she saw and no matter how much she tried to look away he kept on slapping it to her face.
-She loved him or she still love him but she can’t force herself to look at him and live with the numerous ‘what ifs.’
+She loved him or she still loves him but she can’t force herself to look at him and live with the numerous ‘what ifs.’

 Love can’t stand alone.

 It needs a huge amount of trust, a high volume of patience and an unbreakable support system.
 People shouldn’t see only two persons living in a world.
 They should see a world with billions of people but they chose each other to see the world together, grow in each others’ arms and support them while they step into a greater world and fight one’s own battle and know when to fight together.
 It sounds like an ideal kind of love, which can never be achieved by anyone, but it can guide everyone in making love strong or stronger.
 And it will only be possible if two persons both understand these values that surround love.